zowe/zowe-client-java-sdk/README.md

 If you have Zowe CLI on your system with Global Team Configuration initialized, you can use TeamConfig API methods to retrieve a profile type which will include the secure username and password information stored in our OS credential store manager.

-You can use this information to create a dynamic ZOSConnection object to perform zosmf authentication for the all the other packages.
+You can use this information to create a dynamic ZosConnection object to perform zosmf authentication for the all the other packages.
 This avoids the need to hard code values.

 See following package/class: